shanapu/MyJailbreak/README.md

 ```
 - sm_ffa - Allows players to vote for a FFA
 - sm_setffa - Allows the Admin or Warden to set a ffa for next rounds

+- set your own custom command. take a look at "sm_ffa_cmd"
 ```
 ##### Cvars
 ```
 - sm_ffa_version - Shows the version of the SourceMod plugin MyJailbreak - FFA
+- sm_ffa_cmd: Set your custom chat command for Event voting. no need for sm_ or ! .
+Default "DM" results in !DM /DM & sm_DM
 - sm_ffa_enable: 0 - disabled, 1 - enable the ffa plugin.
 Default 1
 - sm_ffa_setw: 0 - disabled, 1 - allow Warden to set next round ffa.
 Default 1
 - sm_ffa_seta: 0 - disabled, 1 - allow Admin to set next round ffa round.
 Default 1